Midst Toil and Tribulation: Plot summary

 At long last, the Imperial Charisian Army lands in Siddar City along with their new weapons and the 4 ironclads.
 Duke Eastshare takes half the troops and marches to relieve Brigadier Taisyn's troops in the defense of Glacierheart, but fails to arrive before the Army of God overwhelms his position (at an atrocious cost in blood to the Church's forces).
 Eastshare establishes a new roadblock further to the West and prepares for the arrival of the Army of God.
 Meanwhile, Baron Green Valley takes the other half of the available troops to the Sylmahn Gap, where the new breech-loading rifles and mortars come as a most unpleasant surprise to the Church's forces who are forced back on the defensive.
 Upon Merlin's advice, the four ironclads are sent North into the canal system supplying the Army of God.
 After Merlin surreptitiously eliminates 5 crucial signal stations along the canals, the 4 ironclads, dragging several thousand troops behind them, proceed to eliminate every lock on the canal system.
 One of them shows up in the rear of the Church forces besieging the Sylmahn gap and destroys a large amount of their supplies while suffering few casualties.
 The entire operation hamstrings the Church's logistics, forcing them to stop their offensive until the locks can be rebuilt.
 In the Temple, the Grand Inquisitor is furious over this turn of events and attempts to lay the blame upon the Army of God's incompetence.
 However, Vicar Allayn Maigwair, the Church's Captain-General, manages to stand up to Clyntahn at last, while Vicar Rhobair Duchairn, the Church Treasurer manages to preserve the peace within the Group of Four (barely).
 Though the situation stabilizes for the Charis and Siddarmark, Merlin remains troubled by his sense of guilt over all the death and destruction his activities have caused.
 Nahrmahn manages to console him that he truly had no choice, and that with him, they at least have a chance to win.

+Reception

+The book was nominated for the 2013 Prometheus Award.

+Editions

+The book was translated to several languages, including German and Polish.